wifisensing/PicoScenes-Manual/source/scenarios.rst

 CSI Measurement using NI USRP or HackRF One SDR
 --------------------------------------------------

 PicoScenes can drive SDR devices to transmit 802.11a/g/n/ac/ax/be format frames, receive frames, and measure the CSI data in real-time.
-The usage is similar to that of COTS NICs, simplifying the adoption of SDR devices in Wi-Fi ISAC research.

 .. _sdr_rx: